 Also, any radiation that one receives around the head and neck can have devastating effects on the salivary glands and leave people with essentially no saliva at all.
 I have a few patients who always have a water bottle with them at their dental appointments and need to take a sip every few minutes.

-For sleep apnea sufferers who wear a CPAP, they are more prone to dry mouth problems.
-You can read about CPAP causing dry mouth below in a post I wrote!
+Sleep apnea sufferers who wear a CPAP are more prone to dry mouth problems.
+In a post I wrote, you can read about CPAP causing dry mouth below!

 We have heard about certain food and drinks being bad for our teeth and how they play their part in cavity formation.
 However, some food and drink cause dry mouth because they make us more dehydrated.